-To find out the costs of a title loan, use our Title Loan Calculator.
+You can get an estimate of title loan costs using our calculator.
 Fast Title Lenders offers one of the lowest interest rates in the industry.
 Even with the best title loans, they are more expensive than other forms of credit so it is important to weigh the costs carefully.
-Now, let’s take a look at a an example of lowering credit utilization with a title loan:

 Benefits of using a Title Loan to increase your Credit Score

 The main benefit from using a title loan to increase your credit score is the ability to get a reduced interest rate on a loan for a large purchase.
 This can include a home or other property.